 The Desert Adventures Red Jeep Tours offer a variety of tour packages that take guests from one end of the oasis to the other.
 Their signature tour is the San Andreas Fault Tour which takes visitors on a winding four-wheel ride to the famed earthquake fault line.
 People are able to explore the tall canyon walls and learn about the geological history of the area.

 Other tours take folks via Jeep to the Indian Canyons, Joshua Tree and Mecca Hills/Painted Canyon.
-They also do tours at night for stargazing and at sunset so people can experience the picturesque desert sunsets.

 The Indian Canyons consist of Palm Canyon, Andreas Canyon and Murray Canyon - all of which provide spectacular scenery and awe-inspiring views.
 Hikers can encounter a waterfall, running streams and abundant flora and fauna that weaves through picturesque rocky canyons and hills.